Alfredoeb9/Fitness-App-FrontEnd/README.md

     7. Vercel: A platform for deploying and hosting web applications.

-    8. Github Actions: CI/CD process to ensure proper build, and unit testing
+    8. Github Actions: CI/CD process to ensure proper build, and unit testing.

+    9. Google Gemini for Workout Buddy AI chat feature.

 ### TODO